 Who runs the meetings?

 Time Out Scotland is a registered charity and is run by a voluntary committee, most of whom are attendees of the group themselves.
 We are a peer support group which means there are no formally trained mental health practitioners in attendance.
-Our group is not intended as a replacement for or alternative to professional assistance but offers people the chance to chat freely about their problems in a confidential, non judgemental environment.
+Our group is not intended as a replacement for, or alternative to, professional assistance.
+It simply offers people the chance to chat freely about their problems in a confidential, non judgemental environment.